Every time we get into the second week of February, I’m always awash with a conflict of emotions.

 Other stories you might like

-Now we don’t have to be as dramatic or as sacrificial to give up our lives for our fellow man, but perhaps we could, in this time of celebration – Chinese New Year and Valentine’s Day – spare some time or effort to remember those around us.
+Now we don’t have to be as dramatic or as sacrificial to give up our lives for our fellow man, but perhaps we could, during Valentine’s Day, spare some time or effort to remember those around us.

 That act of love, in all its Greek definitions, could very well lead to the growth of a very important person in your life – yourself.
 Because kindness begets kindness.

-And, since it is also Valentine’s Day this weekend after all, I’m leaving you with this classic from legendary songstress Whitney Houston:
+And, since it is Valentine’s Day, I’m leaving you with this classic from legendary songstress Whitney Houston: